borgbackup/borg/docs/faq.rst

 - If you don’t need additional file attributes, you can disable them with ``--noflags``, ``--noacls``, ``--noxattrs``.
 This can lead to noticeable performance improvements when your backup consists of many small files.

-If you feel that Borg "freezes" on a file, it could be in the middle of processing a large file (like ISOs or VM images).
-Borg < 1.2 announces file names *after* finishing with the file.
-This can lead to displaying the name of a small file, while processing the next (larger) file.
-For very big files this can lead to the progress display show some previous short file for a long time while it processes the big one.
-With Borg 1.2 this was changed to announcing the filename before starting to process it.

 To see what files have changed and take more time processing, you can also add ``--list --filter=AME --stats`` to your ``borg create`` call to produce more log output,